sugarforever/peanut-shell/README.md

 <img src="docs/images/logo.png" width=150 />

 `Peanut Shell` is a reranking service for better RAG performance.
-The models supported is from [CrossEncoder](https://huggingface.co/cross-encoder).
+The models supported are from [CrossEncoder](https://huggingface.co/cross-encoder).

 Check out the models supported so far: